openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 ### Perk List

+#### Ageless

+Whether you are an android constructed of spaceage material that does not erode over time, the loyal servant of a higher power, or the subject of an arcane ritual, you have unlocked the secret to immortality.
+You are immune to the passage of time and the effects of old age.
+Your body does not age and you cannot be harmed by extraordinary effects that cause aging.
+Based on the source of your agelessness, you can decide whether or not your appearance changes over time.

 #### Arcane Bloodline

 Your ancestry can be traced to dragons, fey, or a similarly magical race.
 As such, you command the respect of those who practice the arcane arts.
 You are assumed to have knowledge and a destiny for greatness in the ways of magic, and others treat you with deference.
 This influence could guarantee your placement within an Arcane College, grant you an apprenticeship with a famous Archmage, or cause a magic-user who does not know you well to follow a prescribed course of action based on your advice if the question is one of Arcane knowledge.